Current projects include:

 I am helping the Association of Art Historians as they develop their Thinking About Art Campaign.

 Please get in touch if you would like to work with me.
 I am open to offers.
+Please take a look at my Draft Service Menu.

 My most recent projects include: